jupyter/enhancement-proposals/102-markdown-based-notebooks/markdown-based-notebooks.md

 - [R Markdown](https://bookdown.org/yihui/rmarkdown/)
 - [Quarto](https://quarto.org/)
 - [MyST Markdown notebooks](https://myst-nb.readthedocs.io/en/v0.9.0/use/markdown.html).
-An example of a notebook converted to MyST Notebook cab be seen [here](https://gist.github.com/stevejpurves/8c6d129c7bb8b0dacb8460f0e42582c2)
+An example of a notebook converted to MyST Notebook can be seen [here](https://gist.github.com/stevejpurves/8c6d129c7bb8b0dacb8460f0e42582c2)
 - `org-mode` notebooks: look for a notebook in https://orgmode.org/features.html and [this discussion](https://news.ycombinator.com/item?id=16842786);
 - ReST: e.g. all the Sage documentation was written in ReST and could be converted to Sage notebooks.
 And later, in a